Marsovec/allan-variance/README.md

 This repository tracks development on the command-line utility to calculate Allan variance from raw (byte) data, written in Python.
 A script to plot the calculated variances is also provided.

+## Terminology

+### Chunk

+A chunk is a part of the input file that is calculated upon, usually in units of bytes (as chunks are unpacked into bits only afterwards).
+For practical purposes, each chunk can thus be considered as a separate input file.
+The input file is separated into chunks because it would otherwise prove impractical or otherwise unwanted to assess the entire file as a whole (like the [RAM usage problems mentioned later](#note-on-ram-usage)).

+### Cluster

+A cluster is a part of the chunk of data that is being assessed.
+Cluster sizes are denoted by the letter $T$ further below and are all in units of bits.
+A chunk is broken up in this way so that we can calculate per-cluster averages which are defined below (also note that it can be broken down in an [overlapping](#overlapping-allan-variance) or a [non-overlapping](#non-overlapping-allan-variance) fashion).
+A cluster in position $k$ is usually denoted by $\Omega_k$, though this is rarely used as we are only interested in the averages.

+### Cluster average

+A cluster average is the mean value of all elements in a specific cluster.
+This quantity is denoted by $\overline{\Omega}_k$, where $k$ is the index of the cluster.
+The calculation is done by way of a sum of all elements divided by the size of the cluster.
+The notation $\overline{\Omega}_k(T)$ is also used, where $T$ is the cluster size.

 ## Background

 The calculator is built using formulae specified in [this article](https://www.allaboutcircuits.com/technical-articles/intro-to-allan-variance-analysis-non-overlapping-and-overlapping-allan-variance/).
-Essentially, a file is read as raw data and then converted to a sequence of N elements with a possible value of 0 or 1 (each byte is unpacked into bits).
-The sequence is then split into K clusters, with each cluster having a length of T. Here we separate between calculating overlapping and non-overlapping Allan variance.
+Essentially, a file is read as raw data and then converted to a sequence of $N$ elements with a possible value of 0 or 1 (each byte is unpacked into bits).
+The sequence is then split into $K$ clusters, with each cluster having a length of $T$.
+Here we separate between calculating overlapping and non-overlapping Allan variance.

 ### Overlapping Allan variance

-The overlapping variant is calculated with clusters that are selected by shifting the selection interval by 1 for each selection of size T. This separates the sequence into N-T+1 clusters.
+The overlapping variant is calculated with clusters that are selected by shifting the selection interval by 1 for each selection of size $T$.
+This separates the sequence into $N-T+1$ clusters.
 The variance is then calculated

 $$\sigma^2(T) = \frac{1}{2(N-2T+1)}\sum_{k=1}^{N-2T+1}(\overline{\Omega}_{k+T}(T)-\overline{\Omega}_k(T))^2$$

-The sum is over the per-cluster averages $\overline{\Omega}_k$, where k is the clusters index.
+The sum is over the per-cluster averages $\overline{\Omega}_k$, where $k$ is the index of the cluster.

 ### Non-overlapping Allan variance

 The non-overlapping variant is calculated with clusters that each begin where the previous one has ended in the sequence.
-The sequence is thus separated into N/T clusters.
+The sequence is thus separated into $N/T$ clusters.
 The variance is calculated using

 $$\sigma^2(T) = \frac{1}{2(K-1)}\sum_{k=1}^{K-1}(\overline{\Omega}_{k+1}(T)-\overline{\Omega}_k(T))^2$$

 ### Comparison between both variants

-Non-overlapping variance is calculated much faster than overlapping simply because the former has far less chunks to work with (N/T vs. N-T+1).
+Non-overlapping variance is calculated much faster than overlapping simply because the former has far less clusters to consider ($N/T$ vs. $N-T+1$).
 Also, based on experience, the variants don't differ much in practice, so this repository assumes the non-overlapping variant as default.

 ## Note on RAM usage